The Sunday Sauce (7 recipes!)

 • and of course, our Mom’s Sunday Meatballs.

-• Plus, marinara sauce is not simmered as long as the other Sunday sauces or ragu.
-Therefore, it will not have the same rich, thick consistency as the Sunday sauces.
+2. What is the difference between Marinara Sauce and Sunday Sauce?
+There is no meat in our mom’s quick marinara sauce.
+Plus, marinara sauce is not simmered as long as the other Sunday sauces or ragu.
+It will not have the rich, thick consistency of the Sunday sauces.

 The Sunday Sauce is truly worth the time to make.